guillaume-be/guillaume-be.github.io/_posts/2020-05-30-sentence_piece.md

     End for
 ~~~

-The first step is to define a SentencePiece model holding the pre-trained vocabulary and tokens log-likelohood:
+The first step is to define a SentencePiece model holding the pre-trained vocabulary and tokens log-likelihood:

 ```rust
 pub struct SentencePieceModel {